 The environment in which you run the vSphere Replication virtual appliance must meet certain hardware requirements.

 vSphere Replication is distributed as a 64-bit virtual appliance packaged in the .ovf format.
-It is configured to use a dual core CPU, a 16 GB and a 2 GB hard disk, and 4 GB of RAM.
+It is configured to use a dual-core or quad-core CPU, a 13 GB and a 9 GB hard disk, and 8 GB of RAM.
 Additional vSphere Replication servers require 716 MB of RAM.

 You must deploy the virtual appliance in a vCenter Server environment by using the OVF deployment wizard on an ESXi host.